Struggling as a working mom? These mamas run the office and household with grace and gratitude

 The first was having to return to work after my eldest my born.
 It felt strange to report back with a new responsibility and scope.
 At the same time, I was dealing with the emotional attachment with my son.

-Next was the birth of my second child, who was transported to the NICU and underwent surgery.
+Next was the birth of my second child, who was transported to the NICU in the middle of the pandemic.
 This experience magnified the pain from my Cesarean section operation.

 The third instance was having to juggle work responsibilities with taking care of my growing family’s requirements.